trueos/pkgbase-docs/README.md

 Update Frequency
 -----
-The master images will be updated weekly, while the 12 images will be updated more aggressively, usually every 48 hours or so.
+The 13-CURRENT images will be updated weekly, while the 12-STABLE images will be updated more aggressively, usually every 48 hours or so.

 How long will these repos get updated?